Have you experienced itchy scalp and also noticed that you are losing hair in the itchy areas?

 Microbials also love sugar.
 Many people have noticed that when they consume foods containing high amounts of sugar such as fruits, candy, sweets, and enriched flours, their scalp itchiness gets worse.

-Why does the itchy scalp happen in area of (male and female) pattern hair loss?
+Why does the itchy scalp happen in the area of (male and female) pattern hair loss?

 Answer: Microbials again like to live in warm wet environments.
 The swollen sebaceous glands of hair follicles affected by pattern hair loss are a perfect habitat for these microbials.
 The glands can be swollen to up to 10x their size.
 The yeasts and fungus that live inside these swollen hair follicles also have an ongoing food source of blood sugar and cellular waste produced by the sebaceous gland.